Copywriting is advertising.

 There are other marketing campaigns in which you can aim for other goals, such as engagement.
 But with your advertising, your bottom line is the bottom line.
 And your copywriting should focus on getting those leads and sales.

-The biggest factor in what could make ad copy persuasive or fluffy is that one focuses on the offers features and how cool they are (fluff), while the other thinks about the prospects and highlights the benefits each offer supplies to the prospect.
+The biggest factor in what makes ad copy persuasive or fluffy is that one focuses on the offers features and how cool they are (fluff), while the other thinks about the prospects and highlights the benefits each offer supplies to the prospect.
 And as we discussed earlier, fluff doesn’t get the job done when it comes to sales and lead generation.

 Starting today, you must understand that excellent copywriting is a key element to the success of your advertising.
 Your ads should talk directly to the people you wish to be in business with – telling them exactly who you are and why it matters.
-Avoid jargon and fluff and focus on fulfilling the wants and needs of the prospect.
+Avoid jargon and fluff.
+And focus on fulfilling the wants and needs of the prospect.

 Do you agree or disagree with my assessment that “copywriting in advertising”?
 Leave a comment explaining your side of things.
 And if you think this article could be useful to someone you know, feel free to share it with them!